opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 To successfully complete this example, ensure you have met the following prerequisites:

 **Essential:**
+- **Knitfab Setup:**
+  - **Production:** Follow the instructions provided in [03.admin-guide](../../03.admin-guide/admin-guide-installation.en.md) for full installation.
-- **Knitfab Setup:** Follow the installation instructions provided in [03.admin-guide](../../03.admin-guide/admin-guide-installation.en.md).
+  - **Experimentation:** Follow the instructions provided in [01.getting-started](../../01.getting-started/getting-started.en.md) for a light weight version.
 - **Knit CLI:** Follow the installation instructions in [01.getting-started](../../01.getting-started/getting-started.en.md) to set up the Knit CLI.
-- **Knitfab Environment Initialization:** Refer to [01.getting-started](../../01.getting-started/getting-started.en.md) for guidance on initializing your Knitfab environment using `knit init`.
+- **Knit Command Initialization:** Refer to [01.getting-started Initializing Knit Command](../../01.getting-started/getting-started.en.md#initializing-knit-command) for guidance on initializing Knit command using `knit init`.
-- **`Docker`**: Required for building and pushing images to the Knitfab platform.
+- **`Docker` Installation**: Required for building and pushing images to the Knitfab platform.

 **Optional:**
 - `kubectl` (recommended): Provides additional flexibility for debugging and interacting with Knitfab Kubernetes clusters.